Self-Explaining Hate Speech Detection with Moral Rationales: Conclusion

 \section{Conclusion}

-We introduced Supervised Moral Rationale Attention (SMRA), a self-explaining framework for hate speech detection that aligns model attention with human-annotated moral rationales.
-SMRA improves interpretability and robustness by guiding models to focus on morally salient spans rather than superficial lexical features of hate speech.
-To support this approach, we released HateBRMoralXplain, a Brazilian Portuguese benchmark dataset enriched with moral categories, their respective rationales, and socio-political metadata.
-Experiments show that SMRA enhances explanation faithfulness and comprehensiveness while maintaining predictive performance and fairness.
-Our results highlight the importance of integrating moral and context-aware reasoning in hate speech detection, providing a significant contribution toward advancing transparent and context-aware approaches for addressing hate speech and fostering research in language model interpretability.
+This paper introduces Supervised Moral Rationale Attention (SMRA), the first self-explaining framework for hate speech detection that aligns neural attention with expert-annotated moral rationales.
+To support this approach, we release HateBRMoralXplain, a Brazilian Portuguese benchmark dataset enriched with moral categories, their corresponding rationales, and socio-political metadata.
+Experimental results show that SMRA enhances explanation faithfulness and plausibility while slightly improving predictive performance.
+Fairness remains stable, suggesting that improvements in explanation quality do not introduce significant bias trade-offs.
+Overall, our findings highlight the importance of integrating moral and context-aware reasoning into hate speech detection, contributing toward more interpretable and culturally aware approaches, as well as advancing research in language model interpretability.